A Masterpiece from Maranello.

-The car with which Alfredo Ferrari’s name would become synonymous did not carry the famous Cavallino Rampante emblem, but is arguably the most significant (and beautiful) Ferrari of all.
+The car with which Alfredo Ferrari’s name would become synonymous did not carry the famous Cavallino Rampante emblem but is perhaps the most significant (and beautiful) Ferrari of all.

 Despite employing some of the finest engineering minds within the Italian automotive landscape, he remained unbendingly averse to the concept of modern chassis dynamics.
-By the mid-’60s, Ferrari’s lavishly exclusive road cars were only beginning to employ such niceties as independent rear suspension and disc brakes.
-All sound, fury and straight line speed, a skilfully driven Lancia would likely have shown most Ferrari road cars the way over a sinuous Apennine pass.
+By the mid-’60s, Ferrari’s lavish and exclusive road cars were only beginning to employ such niceties as independent rear suspension and disc brakes.
+All sound, fury and straight line speed, a skilfully driven Lancia would likely have shown most Ferrari road cars a clean pair of heels over a sinuous Apennine pass.

 With Fiat employing it to power a homegrown Torinese model line, Ferrari engineers finally broke with tradition by adopting a mid-engined layout that not only referenced racing machinery, but also illustrated to the craven upstarts at Sant’Agata that Maranello could play that tune just as well.

 For the first time in the company’s history, a Ferrari-developed road car would be underpinned by a chassis that could be described as state of the art while maintaining a straight face.
 The 206 GT was built around a stiff (and heavy) tubular steel frame which contained the transversely mounted all-alloy 2.0 litre V6 powerplant, which was rated at an optimistic 180 bhp at 8,000 rpm.
 Suspension was by double wishbones and coil springs all round.
 For the first time at Maranello, rack and pinion steering was employed, while disc brakes were fitted all round, as was a limited slip differential.